Isometrica/isometrica-meteor/docs/multitenancy.md

 - `find`:

+  - If no authenticated user, then a 403 is thrown.
-  - If an `_orgId` is specified in the query selector and a membership does not exist between the current user and an organisation with that `_id`, then a 403 is thrown.
+  - If an `_orgId` is specified in the query selector and a membership does not exist between the current user and an organisation with that id, then a 403 is thrown.
   - If no `_orgId` is specified in the query selector, the `find` query will be constrained only to the organisations that the user has access to, by appending the following psuedo-clause to the selector: `_orgId: { $in: [... <The _orgIds of the user's memberships>] }`.
 Note that in this case the query will do nothing if you're trying to access a foreign document, rather than throw a 403.
-  - [* 1]

 - `insert`:

+  - If no authenticated user, then a 403 is thrown.
   - If an `_orgId` is not specified, then a 403 is thrown.
-  - If an `_orgId` is specified and a membership does not exist between the current user and an organisation with that `_id`, then a 403 is thrown.
+  - If an `_orgId` is specified and a membership does not exist between the current user and an organisation with that id, then a 403 is thrown.

 - `update`: